6 Common PPC Mistakes That Can Kill Your Campaigns

 The other side of proper tracking is tagging links.
 This is what tells Google Analytics where your site traffic is coming from.
 Many advertising platforms will do this for you, but make sure your incoming site URLs are tagged with UTM parameters citing the source, ad, and campaign so that you can analyze your advertising and figure out what is working and what’s not working on a granular level.

 Also make sure that you are tracking conversions through conversion pixels on your confirmation or success page.
 This feeds back conversion data like revenue back to an individual ad or campaign so that you can quantify your ROI.
-But this is not only for ecommerce, but relates to goal tracking for any goal that you want visitors to accomplish on your site.
+This is not only for ecommerce, but relates to goal tracking for any goal that you want visitors to accomplish on your site.

 2) No Landing Page